TenthPres/TouchPointScripts/README.md

 - [**Non-Weekly Meetings**](NonweeklyMeetings) - This script, when added to your Morning Batch, automatically creates meetings for non-weekly Involvements based on Extra Values on the Involvement.
 Once the meetings are created, automatic attendance reminders will be sent.

+- [**Prayer List**](Prayer List) - This simple script shows a list of prayer requests (notes with a specific tag) that have been submitted in the last week.
+The page automatically reloads every few seconds because we use this for live submissions during a worship service.

 - [**Recent Attendance Trends**](RecentAttendanceTrends) - This is a minor update from the standard Recent Attendance Trends widget that ships with TouchPoint, which will use a sliding window of 90 days, rather than a date you need to set.